EthanGunter/EthicalMatch-docs/Documentation Guidelines.md

 D --> F
 ```
 ### Don't be a perfectionist!
 Nothing is ever complete the first time around, and this is a collaborative project!
 Don't be afraid to add links to pages that don't exist yet, or simply say "This needs some more thinking".
-That opens up a clear avenue for the community to get involved, have a conversation about what's uncertain, and come to a conclusion *together*.
+That opens up a clear avenue for the community to get involved, have a conversation about what's uncertain, and come to a conclusion *together!*

-> [!warning]
+> [!Warning]
-> Don't forget to mark these unfinished sections with \#todo so they're easy to find and flesh out!
+> Don't forget to mark these unfinished sections with \#todo otherwise it could be a long time before they're updated, leaving new viewers confused or empty-handed

 > [!Tip]
 > GitHub doesn't support wikilinks, which makes this syntax particularly useful for marking "wishful" page links.
-To create a wishful-link, simply surround the link text with \[\[Brackets like this!]].
+To create a wishful-link, simply format the link text like this: \[\[File-Name|Display Text]].
 Inside [[Obsidian Setup|Obsidian]] This also makes creating new pages as simple as clicking :)

 ## Visuals & Graphs
 #todo Introduce and pitch Mermaid graphs as a preferable alternative to linked .pngs